Mobility Scooter Buyers Guide

 We have listed the basic capability's of the 3 main types of mobility scooter but each make and model will have its own limitations so its important that you check.

-If you would like a scooter to use locally from home for general use, to the shops, visiting friends, walking the dog etc, on slightly uneven pavements then we would recommend you look at ‘pavement scooters’.
-Hill climbing capability's will be middle of the range with pavement mobility scooters.
+If you would like a scooter to use locally from home for general use, to the shops, visiting friends, walking the dog etc, on slightly uneven pavements then we would recommend you look at 'pavement scooters’.
+They are slightly larger, comfier, go further, will have better hill climbing capability's, & are generally just a more capable type of mobility scooter.

 What’s the difference between mobility scooters?